paulbearne/Stm32h743Wifi/README.md

  requires tibyusb https://github.com/hathach/tinyusb
- and esp-hosted-fg https://github.com/espressif/esp-hosted note that the esp-hosted has a few mods to pin names and ports and also for the spi and comms ports used
+ and esp-hosted-fg https://github.com/espressif/esp-hosted note that the esp-hosted has a few mods to pin names and ports and also for the spi and comms ports used freertos console is based on the this project https://github.com/aaron-ev/CLI-STM32-FreeRTOS

 i am using esp-s3 mini for testing the connections between the spi pins should be as short as possible